astorDev/nist/websockets/dotnet/article/index.md

 }
 ```

-With this methods in hand, let's create a new shorter version of our echo endpoint:
+With these methods in hand, let's create a new shorter version of our echo endpoint:

 ```csharp
 app.Map("/echo-long", async (HttpContext context) => {